FactomProject/factomd/README.md

 You need to set up Go environment with golang 1.10 or higher.
 You also need git.
 See the [Install from source](https://github.com/FactomProject/FactomDocs/blob/master/installFromSourceDirections.md) directions for more details and wallet installation instructions.

-### Install the dependency namagement program
+### Install the dependency management program

-First check if golang 1.10 or higher is installed.  some operationg systems install older versions.
+First check if golang 1.10 or higher is installed.  some operating systems install older versions.

 `go version` should return something like
 `go version go1.10.1 linux/amd64`